Bounteous17/testing-code-challenge/README.md

 pnpm run infra:up
 ```

-Test that everything is working as expected by running unit tests:
+Test that everything is working as expected by running unit tests `(Current coverage is about 98%)`:

 ```bash
 pnpm run test